 2036.

 3.6.1.2 To promote the growth and development of the Township at suitable locations in a planned orderly manner consistent with the Township's ability to absorb such development.
 Development shall proceed according to the policies of Section 4 of this Plan (Growth Management).
-Council will, generally, direct development to the urban settlement areas where full municipal services are available.
+Council will, generally, direct focus development to the urban settlement areas where full municipal services are available.

-To residential intensification and infilling to the urban settlement areas of Amherstview, Bath and Odessa.
+To focus residential intensification and infilling to the urban settlement areas of Amherstview, Bath and Odessa.

+3.5.1.2